Mark Pulliam: Lawyer, Writer, and Activist

 06:35.26 – Mark Pulliam

-Well so one of the things that you know I had been involved in in Southern California and then also in Texas was republican politics and because every place I’ve ever lived if you were a conservative person.
-You got involved in republican politics so you could hang out with people who shared your you know your values and your attitudes and you know and that the purpose of the republican party was that you could work together to you know influence.
-Ah politics you know candidates.
-Ah.
+Well so one of the things that I had been involved in in Southern California and then also in Texas was republican politics and because every place I’ve ever lived if you were a conservative person.
+You got involved in republican politics so you could hang out with people who shared your values and your attitudes and that the purpose of the republican party was that you could work together to influence.
+Politics, candidates…

 07:08.46 – Brian David Crane